WesStep/babyTracker/README.md

 ## Important Notes

-If you look at the code, you'll notice no data is collected and submitted anywhere.
+* If you look at the code, you'll notice no data is collected and submitted anywhere.
 Your data is your own, and it doesn't leave your device.
+* Baby Tracker utilizes local storage, so if you clear your browser's cache or browsing data, you will most likely lose your tracking history.
+PLEASE be careful before pulling that trigger if you want to keep your tracking history.

 ## Features